-The Adopt a Speed Board program works as follows:
+The Request-a-Speed-Board program works as follows:

-There must be a street sign in your neighborhood to secure the speed board
+There must be a street sign in your neighborhood to secure the speed board.

 Additional questions about this neighborhood program can be directed to Day Shift Patrol Sergeants.
 Due to rotating police schedules, it may not be possible to respond to your request for 7 to 10 days.